codata/drum-constants/CODATA_CONSTANTS_MODEL.md

 # CODATA Fundamental Physical Constants - Semantic Model

 This document describes the semantic model for the CODATA fundamental physical constants dataset, represented in RDF Turtle format.
-The model captures physical quantities, constants, their values across different CODATA releases, and associated metadata.
+The model captures physical quantities, constants, their values across different CODATA releases, associated metadata, and a rich conceptual taxonomy.

 ## Model Overview